yuanjisun/STAT547-hw-Sun-Yuanji/hw07/Gapminder_version/README.md

 # README: Homework 07 (Gapminder Version)

 This is the folder for STAT 547M Homework 7 (Gapminder version), which includes the following key parts.
+All R scripts/RMD files are connected with Makefile and will be run in the order below.

 - Makefile
 - exploratory_analyses.r